Google Overview

 Phone / Hangout interviews

 For software engineering roles, your phone / Hangout discussion will last between 30 and 60 minutes.
 When answering coding questions, you’ll talk through your thought process while writing code in a Google Doc that you’ll share with your interviewer.
-Google recommend using a hands-free headset or speakerphone so you can type freely.
+Google recommends using a hands-free headset or speakerphone so you can type freely.

 For all other roles, your phone / Hangout discussion will last between 30 and 45 minutes.
 Be prepared for behavioural, hypothetical, or case-based questions that cover your role-related knowledge.